Rethinking Screen Time: Why Digital Wellness Matters More

 I also came across this chart by Dr. Bobo Blankson, which really put gaming and social behavior into perspective for me.

 Secondly, we can teach them about the importance of digital wellness and what that encompasses, such as taking care of our mental and physical health.
 We can encourage kids and students to take breaks from technology and engage in non-digital activities.
-My website provides a range of resources on this topic.

 Heather

-Reduce Screen Time Stress: Practical Tips Every Parent Needs
+FREE: Reduce Screen Time Stress: Practical Tips Every Parent Needs

 Make sure to join me on Instagram!